 But if leaving the sleek and shiny iPhone gives you the heebie-jeebies, we’re sorry to say you won’t find any Apple phones supported here.

 Republic Wireless uses its app to prioritize Wi-Fi when you place a call.
 If it can’t connect to Wi-Fi, the app hops onto a cellular network.
 And, unfortunately, that app is currently supported only on Android phones.

 Hopefully, Apple will get its act together and approve the Republic Wireless app for use on iOS soon.

 Republic has some decent deals on Google devices (you can nab a Pixel 3a for just under $400).
 Here’s a look at Republic Wireless’s five most popular phones.

 If you want to see what kind of deals other companies are cookin’ up, check out our cell phone deals article.
 We update it every week!

 We found a lot of rave reviews of Republic Wireless, but not a lot of commentary about its actual customer service.
 This could be a good thing, since that means fewer negative reviews.

 We also noticed that most of the answers on community support posts came from other Republic Wireless users—and the company even recommends asking an “Expert Member” if the FAQs don’t answer your question.

-- Performance: Republic works hard to save you money by hopping on a Wi-Fi signal when one’s available.
-When there’s no Wi-Fi signal to be found, you’ll get great coverage and speed on Sprint’s or T-Mobile’s networks.
+Performance: Republic works hard to save you money by hopping on a Wi-Fi signal when one’s available.
+When there’s no Wi-Fi signal to be found, you’ll get great coverage and speed on T-Mobile’s network.

 Republic Wireless does not currently have any brick and mortar locations, you you'll have to use the company's online shop.